liftlobby/Fakeseeker/README.md

 - Open the FakeSeeker folder that was just created.

 - Inside this folder, find the file named FakeSeeker.exe.
-It might have an icon you designed.
-(Look for a file named "FakeSeeker" with Type "Application")

 - Double-click on FakeSeeker.exe to start the application.